paymill/paymill-documentation/guides/reference/testing.html.md

 ## 4. How do I test webhooks?

 With webhooks we give you the possibility to react automatically to certain events which happen within our system.
 A webhook can be set in live and testmode and is basically a URL where we send an HTTP POST request to every time one of the events attached to that webhook is triggered.
-Alternatively you can define an email address where we send the event’s information to.
+Alternatively you can define an email address where we send the event's information to.
 You can manage your webhooks via the API as explained in our [API Reference](/API) or within the settings in your Merchant Centre.

 ## 5. How do I test subscriptions?